UNESCO-Japan Prize on Education for Sustainable Development

 The 2021 call for nominations is open until 30 April 2021.

-The UNESCO-Japan Prize on ESD, which is funded by the Government of Japan, consists of three annual awards of USD 50,000 for each recipient.
-It was awarded for the first time by the DIrector-General of UNESCO in November 2015.
+The UNESCO-Japan Prize on Education for sustainable development, funded by the Government of Japan, consists of three annual awards of USD 50,000 for each recipient.
+It was awarded for the first time by the Director-General of UNESCO in November 2015.

 The Prize and award winners recognize the role of education in connecting the social, economic, cultural and environmental dimensions of sustainable development.
 It was established by the Executive Board of UNESCO at its 195th session within the framework of the Global Action Programme (GAP) on ESD and officially announced at the UNESCO World Conference on ESD (10-12 November 2014, Aichi-Nagoya, Japan).

 Following the Executive Board's decision 207 EX/10.III.B in November 2019, the Prize was renewed.
 In the renewed cycle, the Prize will be managed for a period of six years (2020-2025) and will be awarded once per biennium (i.e. 2021, 2023 and 2025).